VincenzoNTT/gs-rest-service/README.md

 include::complete/src/main/java/com/example/restservice/Greeting.java[]
 ----

-====
-NOTE: This application uses the https://github.com/FasterXML/jackson[Jackson JSON] library to automatically marshal instances of type `Greeting` into JSON.
-Jackson is included by default by the web starter.
-====

 == Create a Resource Controller

 In Spring's approach to building RESTful web services, HTTP requests are handled by a